Tom-McDermott/gr-hpsdr/README.md

 It is sometimes necessary to delete all files inside the build subdirectory before re-running cmake.

-The gr_3.8 branch has been verified but minimally tested on Ubuntu 20.04

 To Start:
 ---------

-	Edit ~/.profile adding these two lines:
+	You may need to edit ~/.profile adding these two lines: export PYTHONPATH=/usr/local/lib/python3/dist-packages:/usr/local/lib/python3.6/dist-packages:$PYTHONPATH
-		export PYTHONPATH=/usr/local/lib/python3/dist-packages:/usr/local/lib/python3.6/dist-packages:$PYTHONPATH
 		export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
+	or whatever python packages path is appropriate for your installation.

 	For gr_3.8 you may need to install:
 		$ sudo apt install liborc-0.4-dev
 		$ sudo apt install swig

+	For gr_3.9 you may need pybind11-dev installed.
+		$ sudo apt install pybind11-dev
+		$ sudo ldconfig

 	You may get an error message:  x-term missing.
 It is not needed, however most Linux systems will have one available at:
 		/usr/bin/gnome-terminal
 	If you want, edit the configuration file to add.
-		Note that 3.7 and 3.8 have different config files.
+		Note that 3.7, 3.8, and 3.9 have different config files.

 To build:
 ---------

-	git checkout the_branch_you_want  (i.e. gr_3.7 or gr_3.8)
+	git checkout the_branch_you_want  (i.e. gr_3.7 or gr_3.8 or gr_3.9)
     mkdir build
     cd build
-    cmake ..
+    cmake .. -DCMAKE_INSTALL_PREFIX=/usr
     make
     sudo make install
     sudo ldconfig

-Note: the build configuration writes files to locations prefixed with  /usr/local  which is appropriate for gnuradio that has been installed and built from source.
-If gnuradio was installed from a binary (for example using apt-get) it may expect Out-Of-Tree modules to be installed in a different location.
-If so the cmake command may need to be modified to change the desired installation path:
+Note: If gnuradio was installed from a binary (for example using apt-get) it may expect Out-Of-Tree modules to be installed at /usr    If gnuradio was installed and built from source it may expect the build configuration files at locations prefixed with  /usr/local

+The cmake command may need to be modified to change the desired installation path:

     cmake .. -DCMAKE_INSTALL_PREFIX=/the-prefix-to-utilize